philsturgeon/phil.tech/_posts/2009-06-24-Poll-Will-you-use-goto-in-PHP-5.3.markdown

 The question I wish to ask, is " [Will you use goto in your PHP when 5.3 is released?](http://twtpoll.com/e9pghw)".
 Click to vote in the [twtpoll](http://twtpoll.com/).

-Give me your throughts and feedback in the comments here or [tweet me](http://twitter.com/philsturgeon).
+Give me your thoughts and feedback in the comments here or [tweet me](http://twitter.com/philsturgeon).